No tea or coffee, Indians warned, as heatwave continues

 Narendra Kumar, who has a dairy farm near Churu, said he was used to high temperatures hitting each year, but his cows were suffering.

 "My animals feel it a lot.
-During the day when the temperature is at a peak, we bring all the cattle inside and switch on the cooler," Kumar told AFP.
+During the day when the temperature is at a peak, we bring all the cattle inside and switch on the cooler," Kumar said.

 The government advised the public not to drink tea, coffee or alcohol during the heatwave.